vzhilong/favicon_creator/README.md

-pick a color from the original favorite of the website then create with it.
+pick the color which display most in the original favorite icon, then create a new favorite icon with it.

 ![alt tag](https://raw.githubusercontent.com/vzhilong/favicon_generator/master/assets/screenshot.png)